 An important centre of ancient Sri Lankan culture, Wasgamuwa National Park has been left off-the-beaten-track for a number of years but is now gaining in popularity once more.

 The park was originally designated a game sanctuary in 1907 and then upgraded to a Strict Nature Reserve in 1938.
 After a period of accelerated clearing from the Mahaweli Development Project, which deprived the wildlife of its habitat, the Wasgamuwa National Park Strict Nature Reserve and a neighbouring piece of land were brought together into one unit and given National Park status on 7 August 1984 in an effort towards the conservation of biodiversity.
-The vegetation here is tropical dry mixed evergreen forest, with trees such as the weera, wa and the endemic kaluwara ebony present among others.
+The vegetation here is tropical dry mixed evergreen forest, with trees such as the weera, wa and endemic kaluwara ebony present.
 Hilly ridges of the park are covered in dense forests, as are the banks of the major rivers.
-The park is not only characterised by dense forests, however, there are extensive open plains in the south-eastern and eastern parts of the park dominated by grass illuk.
+Dense forests characterise the park; however, there are extensive open plains in the south-eastern and eastern parts of the park dominated by grass illuk.

-Not only known for its wildlife, but the park is also an important cultural heritage area, with the Buduruwayaya ruins located to the south-west.
-Dating back to 2nd Century AD, the ruins feature a statue of the Lord Buddha reclining as well as some stone pillars.
-Other 2nd Century ruins can be found throughout the park, making it a great location for both wildlife and history lovers alike.
+Not only known for its wildlife, but the park is also an important cultural heritage area, with the Buduruwayaya ruins located to the southwest.
+Dating back to the 2nd Century AD, the ruins feature a statue of the Lord Buddha reclining and some stone pillars.
+Other 2nd Century ruins can be found throughout the park, making it another great location for wildlife and history.

-Accommodation options around Wasgamuwa National Park are limited, to say the least!
-However, you can also reach the park from Kandy and the hotels just north of Kandy, but bear in mind this will be a long day with an early start!
-The park is still far off the tourist track and its isolated location appears to be the main reason for this.
+Accommodation options around Wasgamuwa National Park are limited, but there are options close by now.
+However, you can also reach the park from Kandy and the hotels just north of Kandy, though this will be a long day with an early start!
+The park is still far off the tourist track, and its isolated location appears to be the main reason for this.
+Of course, this brings its own advantages as you will largely have the park to yourselves.

 Selected Wildlife Holiday Ideas: